ZaK3939/sphere-quiz/README.md

 **[User Flow] Very simple!!**

-0. 🎁 New Round（Chest key is decided by Chainlink randomness）
+0. 🎁 New Round（Chest key is decided by randomness）

 -- Main part